npd15393/Gridworld-Q-Learning/README.md

-# Gridworld-Q-Learning
+# Gridworld-Q-Learning w/ animation
 Turtlebot needs to reach its dock ASAP.
 Learn optimal path from a random start position to the goal using Q learning and visualize policy.
+This repo provides a flexible gym-like environment class featuring visualization and animation.
+Included script uses Q learning to learn the planning task.

 ## Features
 * Different classes for agent and environment.